1mgroot/Tracil/DESIGN.md

   - Browse Variables: list + filters (gap-only); detail modal with mini lineage
   - Lineage Graph: expand upstream/downstream (Protocol/SAP ↔ CRF ↔ SDTM ↔ ADaM ↔ TLF); highlight gaps; fit-to-view, search, focus

+Note (implementation detail as of current branch):
+- For App Router best practices, interactive workspace UI is implemented as a Client Component (`app/(workspace)/_components/MainScreenClient.tsx`) and rendered by `app/page.tsx`.
+This keeps hooks and interactivity out of the server component while preserving the single-page route.

 #### 6.1) SEO strategy (optional, non-workspace routes)
 - Keep the workspace as a single page (no SEO need).
 - Add indexable marketing/docs routes when needed using static generation or ISR: